IBM/WCA-AnsibleLightspeed-L3/docs/evaluation.md

 The skills evaluation quiz **only applies to business partners** – IBMers must record a <a href="https://ibm.github.io/WCA-AnsibleLightspeed-L3/evaluation/#ibmer-stand-deliver-assessment" target="_blank">Stand & Deliver</a>.
 The quiz consists of multiple choice questions, with four possible responses (and only one correct answer) for each question.
 The quiz questions will ask you about on-screen text or descriptions that come up as you work through the lab guide.
 Participants must pass the quiz with a grade of 80% or higher.

 Answers to the quiz can only be determined by carefully following the instructions of the hands-on lab.
-Sections of the lab marked as `OPTIONAL` will **not** be tested on as part of the quiz.

 ---